 Sitting next to a dear friend in church tonight, I heard Pastor Scott Chrostek ask the question, “who invited you?”
 The emphasis is on the word invited (not on the word, you).
-He was referring to a Christian’s invitation to church, invitation to believe in Christ and invitation to follow Him (still talking about Christ).
+He was referring to a Christian’s invitation to church, an invitation to believe in Christ, and an invitation to follow Him (still talking about Christ).

 As Pastor Chrostek weaved in and out of personal anecdotes and associated scriptures, while fantastic music was performed, my mind wandered to the many invitations I have taken in my life.
 Some of them I should have dismissed – stayed home to wash my hair, so to speak – but most of them led to adventures and opportunities for which I am thankful.

 If you have followed my story, it is possible you know I am confident God spoke to me as I found my father murdered and my son, nearing the end of his life after a fatal gunshot in a parking lot of a Jewish Community Campus in 2014.

 “Your father is in Heaven…go find Reat.”
 Clear and to the point.